 2016 Durlston Country Park Swanage.

-2017 was a great year and I had a one man show at the Tobacco Factory in Bristol and made 26 work in progress Moomin Models for Moomin Valley, a new series to be out in the near future.
+2017 was a great year and I had a one man show at the Tobacco Factory in Bristol and made 26 work in progress Moomin Models for Moomin Valley.

-2019 has also been a good year.
-I have finally found where I like to show my work, it's a place where all ages, all ethnicities and all genders go.
+2019 has been the beginning, I have finally found where I like to show my work, where it fits the best, it's a place where all ages, all ethnicities and all genders go.
 It's Hospitals.
-It's wonderful place to show art because here people need an environment thats not austier and clinical but one which provides escapisim and a view beyond the hospital walls.
+It's wonderful place to show art because here people need an environment thats not austere and clinical but one which provides escapism and a window to beyond the hospital walls.

 Zennor Box by Edward Phelps April 2014